NikeHop/OpenReviewParser/README.md

 * **Hypothesis Annotation**:

-Requires to set OPENAI_API_KEY as environment variable with the corresponding key.
+Set the OPENAI_API_KEY environment variable with your key.

 * **Citation Count**: